 Art work for sale at Olinda, Dandenong Ranges

 After Sassafras we turned off to a smaller road down towards Belgrave.
-It’s the town of the historic steam train Puffing Billy.
+Belgrave the town of the historic steam train Puffing Billy.

-Puffing Billy is a nice way to tour Yarra Valley and the rainforests and you can take a Melbourne suburban train to Belgrave where the historic steam train starts.
-So if you don’t have or want to rent a car you can just take a train to Belgrave and tour the area with Puffing Billy.
+Puffing Billy is a great way to tour the Yarra Valley and the rainforests around it.
+If you don’t want to rent a car, you can just take a Melbourne suburban train to Belgrave where the historic steam train starts – and tour the area with Puffing Billy!

 Back to Melbourne